MicrosoftDocs/architecture-center/docs/example-scenario/gateway/firewall-application-gateway.md

 ## Application Gateway after Firewall

-This design lets Azure Firewall filter and discard malicious traffic before it reaches the Application Gateway.
+This design lets Azure Firewall filter and discard malicious traffic before it reaches the Application Gateway, for example by leveraging features like threat intelligence-based filtering.
 Another benefit of this design is that the application gets the same public IP address for both inbound and outbound traffic.

 A downside of this design is that the application can't see the original source IP address of the web traffic, because Azure Firewall SNATs the packets as they come in to the virtual network.
 A workaround is to use Azure Front Door in front of the firewall to inject the client's IP address in the client request before it enters the virtual network.